solderapp/solder-cli/README.md

 [![Go Report](http://goreportcard.com/badge/github.com/kleister/kleister-cli)](http://goreportcard.com/report/github.com/kleister/kleister-cli)
 [![](https://images.microbadger.com/badges/image/kleister/kleister-cli.svg)](http://microbadger.com/images/kleister/kleister-cli "Get your own image badge on microbadger.com")

 **This project is under heavy development, it's not in a working state yet!**

 Where does this name come from or what does it mean?
 It's quite simple, it's one german word for paste/glue, I thought it's a good match as it glues together the modpacks for Minecraft.

-This project acts as a CLI client implementation to interact with an alternative Kleister API implementation.
-You can find the sources of the Kleister API at https://github.com/kleister/kleister-api.
+Within this repository we are building the command-line client to interact with the [Kleister API](https://github.com/kleister/kleister-api) server, for further information take a look at our [documentation](https://kleister.webhippie.de).

 The structure of the code base is heavily inspired by Drone, so those credits are getting to [bradrydzewski](https://github.com/bradrydzewski), thank you for this awesome project!